Understanding the True Scope of RCM: Optimizing Healthcare Operations

 A well-defined RCM company process with clear responsibilities is crucial for any practice’s financial success.
 It enables providers to identify improvement opportunities, optimize workflows, and allocate resources so revenue comes in without issue.

-The Main Steps in RCM
+Key Steps in the RCM Process

 • Charge capture: Data integrity is critical when recording all services and procedures performed during a patient’s visit.
 Don’t just focus on service capture; check and double-check transcription and coding as well.